guglxni/KratOS/README.md

 /* Created by Aaryan Guglani */
 [ UDEMY course link : https://www.udemy.com/course/developing-a-multithreaded-kernel-from-scratch/ ]

-# PeachOS

 A bootloader and kernel (written in C and assembly) designed for the intel x86 family of processors

-I am maintaining this repository as I follow Daniel McCarthy's Udemy Course - "Developing a Multithreaded Kernel From Scratch!"

 ## Instructions for running on the qemu simulator